rolspace/www.rolandoramos.tech/content/blog/list-unreferenced-templates-spe/index.md

 $myArray | Format-Table Name, @{ Label = 'Path'; Expression={ $_.Paths.Path } }
 ```

-This script can be used as a starting point for additional actions like archiving or deleting the unused templates, or setting up a [SPE Report][SPE Reports] to filter a query adding more parameters.
+This script can be used as a starting point for additional actions like archiving or deleting the unused templates, or setting up a [SPE Report](https://sitecorepowershell.gitbooks.io/sitecore-powershell-extensions/reports.html) to filter a query adding more parameters.